 The Upper Arlington Concert Band begins rehearsal in the fall after the conclusion of the marching season.
-The Concert Band is directed by Kolin Redman and George Edge.
+The Concert Band is directed by Kolin Redman.
 Concert Band performs before the Symphonic Band during the March and May performances.

-The Pep Band performs at several UAHS basketball home games every year.
+The Pep Band performs at several UAHS basketball home games and a hockey game every year.
 Pep Band is a voluntary group that occurs if enough students sign up to participate in a particular performance.
 The group meets for about 30 minutes before the game and performs music from the Marching Band repertoire and some new music.

 Groups Requiring Auditions